Azure In-Role Cache Release Notes - October 2012

 |For guidance on choosing the right Azure Cache offering for your application, see Which Azure Cache offering is right for me?.|

 This topic contains the release notes for Microsoft Azure Cache specific to the SDK.
-For the latest release notes, see Azure Release Notes.
+For the latest Azure release notes, see Azure Release Notes.

 In-Role Cache is now Generally Available and supported in production scenarios.
 For more information, see About In-Role Cache for Azure Cache.

-It is not supported to develop cloud services that use caching on a machine that also has Microsoft AppFabric 1.1 for Windows Server.
-You might see unexpected or inconsistent caching behavior when running either your AppFabric application on the machine or when testing the application in the compute emulator.
+It is not supported to develop Azure cloud services that use caching on a machine that also has Microsoft AppFabric 1.1 for Windows Server.
+You might see unexpected or inconsistent caching behavior when running either your AppFabric application on the machine or when testing the Azure application in the compute emulator.
 Use separate computers for developing these applications and install only the required files.

 Each cloud service should only configure one cache cluster.
 Specifically, this means that only one role per cloud service should enable caching.
 Instead of multiple cache clusters, make use of multiple named caches.
 For more information, see About In-Role Cache for Azure Cache.

 Installing the Microsoft Azure Cache libraries via NuGet might fail with the following error.

 Install failed.
 Rolling back...
 The specified path, file name, or both are too long.